tronfu/Voron-Mods/Retractable_Probe_Dock/README.md

 #   is only valid if initial_angle is not set.)
 The default is to not
 #   send any signal at startup.
 ```
 * Add extend_probe_dock and retract_probe_dock commands to attach_probe and dock_probe macros in your klicky-probe.cfg.
 See example below for where to insert.
+You can find a copy of my klicky-probe.cfg in the Macros folder for additional reference.

 ```
 [gcode_macro Attach_Probe]